yortus/asyncawait/README.md

 # Introduction
 Asyncawait makes asynchronous Node.js JavaScript code simpler to read and write, by allowing syntax similar to [C#'s async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx).
 Callback spaghetti code (a.k.a.
 "Pyradim of Doom" a.k.a.
-"Callback Hell") can be rewritten into a linear sequences with normal try/catch handling.
+"Callback Hell") can be rewritten as linear sequences with normal try/catch handling.
 However, the code remains fully non-blocking, and in fact is semantically equivalent to its spaghetti cousins.

 As well as saving your eyes from bleeding, simpler code hopefully means easier reviewing and testing, and just generally less mistakes.